songster-sa/aws-sw-arch-associate-notes/readme.md

     - If you specify targets using an instance ID, traffic is routed using the primary private IP address of the instance.
     - If you specify targets using IP addresses, traffic is routed using any private IP address from one or more network interfaces.
     - You cannot use instance ID to route traffic to the instance
+    - Exposes IP to be used (whitelisted) by external parties to send traffic (ALB gives DNS not IP)

 - EC2, ECS, EMR, beanstalk, opsWork - give access to underlying OS
 - Use AZ ID to uniquely identify the Availability Zones across the two AWS Accounts